Winston Churchill: "Success is moving from failure to failure without losing enthusiasm."

 But it turns out that one can learn to think positively.
 There are exercises designed to train us to think positively.
 It is also worthwhile to surround ourselves with optimistic people because optimism is contagious.

-The difference between a pessimist and an optimist is their approach to the difficulties and problems: We become pessimistic when we encounter issues we do not know how to solve, and we are optimistic as we find solutions to problems and even turn them into an opportunity.
+The difference between a pessimist and an optimist lies in their approach to difficulties and problems: We become pessimistic when we encounter issues we do not know how to solve, and we are optimistic as we find solutions to problems and even turn them into opportunities.

 Attention to parents:

-In Entrepreneurship for Kids Program within a meeting held that deals with humor and optimism, the children are asked to answer the question: 'Do they think you are optimistic or pessimistic?'
-(This is, of course, after they already understand the meaning of the terms).
-Some children consider themselves to be optimistic, but in the same breath, they say that one or both of their parents have a pessimistic attitude, particularly concerning them - the children.
+In the Entrepreneurship for Kids Program, during a meeting that deals with humor and optimism, the children are asked to answer the question: 'Do they think you are optimistic or pessimistic?'
+(This is, of course, after they already understand the meaning of the terms.)
+Some children consider themselves to be optimistic, but in the same breath, they say that one or both of their parents have a pessimistic attitude, particularly concerning them.

 An Example of Positive Thinking Activity:

-At the end of the given time we decide on (day/week/month), we will get a vivid estimate for the number of negative thoughts that passed in our heads.
+At the end of the given time (day/week/month), we will receive a vivid estimate of the number of negative thoughts that have passed through our minds.
 This method trains us to avoid negative thoughts.

 Educating Children for Optimism:

-As with other issues, the model we serve for our children is the most meaningful learning method for them.
+As with other issues, the model we use for our children is the most meaningful learning method for them.
 Therefore, we as adults serve as a model for positive thinking as well.

-And if adults among us find it difficult to be optimistic, it is recommended to watch this video about a guy named Nick Vujicic, a man without arms and legs with relentless optimism.
+And if adults among us find it difficult to be optimistic, it is recommended to watch a video about Nick Vujicic, a man without arms and legs who embodies relentless optimism.

 Positive Thinking Activity with Children

-When a child talks about a bad thing that happened to him/her in kindergarten or school, we will listen and share our thoughts on the matter, but in the end, we will ask the child to also tell us about two good things he/she experienced or witnessed that day.
+When a child talks about a bad thing that happened to them in kindergarten or school, we will listen and share our thoughts on the matter.
+However, in the end, we will ask the child also to tell us about two good things they experienced or witnessed that day.

 The Entrepreneur

-This spirit of positive thinking and an optimistic approach allows the entrepreneur to understand what benefits he/she will generate from the process even if the project eventually fails.
+This spirit of positive thinking and an optimistic approach enables the entrepreneur to understand the benefits they will generate from the process, even if the project ultimately fails.

-This way of thinking encourages doing and allows the entrepreneur to enjoy the process and succeed.
+This way of thinking encourages action and allows the entrepreneur to enjoy the process and achieve success.

-The fear of failure deters us from trying to achieve our goals, but thinking about the benefits that will gain from the process of achieving goals, encourages us to realize our dreams and keeps the fear of failure away.
+The fear of failure deters us from trying to achieve our goals, but thinking about the benefits we will gain from the process encourages us to realize our dreams and helps alleviate the fear of failure.

 Understanding that the process itself is contributing to us allows us to act and advance.

-Often we will find that even though we may fail, then along the entrepreneurial journey, we will learn a lot, enjoy doing things, we'll get exposed to new ideas, expand our circle of acquaintances, and gain relevant experience.
-All these will be paramount to our success in the future.
+Often, we will find that even though we may fail, along the entrepreneurial journey, we will learn a lot, enjoy doing things, we'll get exposed to new ideas, expand our circle of acquaintances, and gain relevant experience.
+All these factors will be paramount to our future success.

 The Advantage of the Experience:

-As published in TheMarker IT, Dr. Eli Gimon conducted a study to examine the personal resources that contribute to the success of startups, and he found, among other things, that: "The prevailing belief among venture capital investors that there is no reason to fear of investing in a failed entrepreneur has been found as true.
-The study shows that either the entrepreneur failed or succeeded in the past, the fact that he/she has experienced is a significant component to his/her success."
+As published in TheMarker IT, Dr. Eli Gimon conducted a study to examine the personal resources that contribute to the success of startups, and he found, among other things, that: "The prevailing belief among venture capital investors that there is no reason to fear investing in a failed entrepreneur is true.
+The study shows that whether the entrepreneur failed or succeeded in the past, the fact that he/she has experienced is a significant component of his/her success."

 Activity with Children:

 We will ask the children to write in anonymous notes a challenging goal for the near future.
-We will collect the notes, and now randomly pull out the notes one by one.
+We will collect the notes and then randomly select one note at a time.
 Then discuss with them: How can we achieve the goal?
 What are the chances of success?
-How will the process of the goal benefit the achiever either reaches the goal or not?.
+How will the process of the goal benefit the achiever, whether they reach the goal or not?.

-Participants in the Entrepreneurship for Kids Program, who are setting up a project, are experiencing setting challenging goals and doing the actions required to achieve them.
-So are entrepreneur kids who have carried out their own projects.
+Participants in the Entrepreneurship for Kids Program, who are setting up a project, are setting challenging goals and taking the required actions to achieve them.
+Similarly, some entrepreneurial kids have carried out their projects.

 The Entrepreneur

 The decision to become an entrepreneur is the result of seeing the glass as half full.
-Anyone who sees only the difficulties would prefer not to try and make an effort, but focusing on the success drives to action.
+Anyone who sees only the difficulties would prefer not to try, but focusing on the success drives them to action.

 Illustrative Example:

-The State of Israel, as a state, is an enterprise in itself, the people who established the country could continue to complain about the swamp, the Jewish minority, Arabs attacks, etc., but instead, they used every means at their disposal to fulfill the vision of establishing the state.
+The State of Israel, as a state, is an enterprise in itself; the people who established the country could continue to complain about the swamp, the Jewish minority, Arab attacks, etc., but instead, they used every means at their disposal to fulfill the vision of establishing the state.

 When it Comes to Kids:

-To encourage children to succeed, we must state their strengths, and tell them that we believe in their ability to manage.
-This is how we'll nurture them to have high self-esteem, and encourage them to think positive.
+To encourage children to succeed, we must state their strengths and tell them that we believe in their ability to manage.
+This is how we'll nurture them to have high self-esteem and encourage them to think positively.

 The Entrepreneur

 Being an entrepreneur means dealing with challenges.
-And when the entrepreneur's spirit falls due to these difficulties, the entrepreneur finds either independently, with the help of business consulting or by a supportive environment, the ability to see those difficulties as an opportunity to grow.
+And when these difficulties shake the entrepreneur's spirit, they find, either independently, with the help of business consulting, or in a supportive environment, the ability to see those difficulties as an opportunity for growth.

-Entrepreneurs are people who are ready to deal with difficulties; difficulty does not deter them.
-On the contrary, they see challenges as a chance.
-The difficulty is kind of an entry barrier, and as many and higher the obstacles are, the fewer the people competing in the same niche.
-And here lies the opportunity for an entrepreneur who is willing to deal with those entry barriers.
+Entrepreneurs are individuals who are prepared to face challenges; difficulties do not deter them.
+On the contrary, they view challenges as an opportunity.
+The difficulty serves as a kind of entry barrier, and the obstacles are that fewer people are competing in the same niche.
+And here lies the opportunity for an entrepreneur willing to overcome those entry barriers.

 An example of an enterprise that turned the difficulty into an opportunity: